 R2.8.Page 8, 1st col - fonts in line 29 Page 9, 1st col - lines and the replaced -> lines and then replaced Page 9, 2nd col - We believe that JCHARMING ..: what prevents you from checking it?

 We fixed the typos.
 We checked that JCHARMING works by producing test cases automatically that can be used to reproduce the bugs.
 We added a section on JUnit test case generation to discuss this.
+Please see Section XXX.

 Reviewer 3:

 R3.1 In section IV.D, it would be good to have a bit more description (maybe an example) of how the backwards slice information is used to guide the model checker, since this is the central idea.
 The 7 lines quite formal description does not seem adequate (and is IMO not so easy to follow).
 We added a paragraph right after the formal description to clarify the process.
+Please see XXX.
 The idea is that instead of going through all the states of the program as a complete model checker would do, the backward slice directs the model checker to explore only the states that might reach the targeted frame.

 R3.1 One thing that needs to be fixed is "Figure 5", the algorithm for computing the union of slices (btw., it's not really a figure).
 There are some inconsistencies (or bugs) in there: - CurrentFrames = frames[i] when i has not been initialized - the "for" loop is a bit strange.
 It's neither Pascal nor C/Java like, its semantics are not completely clear - shouldn't the slice go from CurrentFrame to Frame[i+offset]? - "Slide" should be "Slice" - I wonder if the description cannot be simplified.
 I mean, the branch/offset is just for ignoring corrupted entries, right?